theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 **Key:** `markdowneditor.general.font_size`
 **Default:** `12`

-Font size for Markdown editor.
+Font size for Markdown Editor.

 ### Font family
 **Key:** `markdowneditor.general.font_family`

-Font family which will be used for editor.
+Font family used when editing Markdown text.

 ### GFM CSS
 **Key:** `markdowneditor.general.include_ghfmd`
 **Default:** `true`

-When enabled, GitHub Flavoured Markdown CSS will be automatically included on the frontend.
+When enabled, GitHub Flavored Markdown CSS will be automatically included on the frontend.
 Styles will be applied only to elements with class `markdown-body`.

 ### GFM CSS in Manager
 **Key:** `markdowneditor.general.include_ghfmd_manager`